 Other important features:

 - Completed in 1989, the Bernard Becker Medical Library houses an outstanding collection of journals and books, the media-computer center and a health information network.
-An extensive computer network links the Medical Center’s clinical sites with the library to facilitate information retrieval for the busy clinical fellow.
+An extensive computer network links the Medical Campus’s clinical sites with the library to facilitate information retrieval for the busy clinical fellow.